csgf/glibrary-repo-browser-portlet/README.md

 <h2>About the portlet</h2>
 <p align="justify">
-This portlet allow to browse digital repositories using the gLibrary the Digital Repository System developed by INFN.
+This portlet allow to browse digital repositories using gLibrary, the Digital Repository System developed by INFN.
 </p>

 <h2>Contribute</h2>